Vaccine Centre COVID-19 response

 Current COVID-19 vaccine candidates:

 Dr Edward Parker and Professor Beate Kampmann from the Vaccine Centre have developed a tracker tool for vaccines currently in the pipeline against COVID-19.
-This will be updated on a monthly basis: https://vac-lshtm.shinyapps.io/ncov_vaccine_landscape/
+This will be updated on a regular basis: https://vac-lshtm.shinyapps.io/ncov_vaccine_landscape/

 - WHO list of vaccine candidates